 STOP (Stopping Tobacco Organizations and Products), a global tobacco industry watchdog, is exposing big tobacco’s continuing efforts to hook a new generation of smokers.
 Almanac gladly joined their fight.

-STOP is a collaborative of Bloomberg Philanthropies, University of Bath, Vital Strategies, Global Governance for Tobacco Control and The Union.
+STOP is a collaborative of Bloomberg Philanthropies, University of Bath, Vital Strategies, Global Center for Good Governance in Tobacco Control and The Union.
 Together, these international organizations have a collective mission of globally exposing big tobacco's efforts to ensure consumers stay addicted to their products.
 When they were ready to share their work with the world, they came to Almanac for a brand and website that put a stake in the ground in this global health crisis.

 We created a bold visual identity and informative website to assist STOP in its work of exposing the tobacco industry's nefarious tactics.
 Our work needed to connect with and motivate a wide range of global stakeholders, including grassroots organizations, allies, policy-makers, reporters and whistleblowers.
 When those groups engage with STOP and participate in its mission, we can shed a light on the tobacco industry and improve health worldwide.